 - Black or kidney beans -- Cook and cool the beans, then toss them with a light Italian dressing.
 Pack this to eat as a cold side dish or salad topping.

 - Flaxseed -- Look for prepared foods such as breads and chips that feature flaxseed, and incorporate those in a healthy sandwich or chip-and-dip combo.

 - Dark chocolate -- Buy a bag of individually wrapped bite-sized dark chocolates, and drop two or three into a snack bag to pack with your lunch.

-For more information on healthy eating, visit the links on the next page.
+For more information on healthy eating, visit the links below.